 - Record Pulse, Blood pressure, temperature, respiration and swallowing.

-- IV Antibiotics and Analgesics is given to prevent infection and Reduce post tonsillectomy pain.
+- IV Antibiotics and Analgesics are given to prevent infection and Reduce post-tonsillectomy pain.
 Sore throat is quite common and it can be reduced by drugs.

 Complications After Tonsillectomy: